si-yao/si-yao.github.io/_posts/2014-08-08-my-website-is-open.md

 ---
 layout: post
-title: "My Personal Website is Open Now"
+title: "My Personal Website is Now Open"
 description: "Custom written post descriptions are the way to go... if you're not lazy."
 tags: [technology, personal]
 comments: true